rhygg/NukeJS/docs/inhibitor.md

 # Inhibitor
 Inhibitors are like blockers that run before a command is actually executed.
-This can be useful if you want to make costum bot perms checks or maybe have a blacklist.
+This can be useful if you want to make custom bot perms checks or maybe have a blacklist.

 ```js
 const {Inhibitor} = require('nukejs')